 When comparing options, keep these points in mind:

-- Device coverage: Find My is Apple-only, while some trackers support cross-platform families.
+- Device coverage: Find My is Apple-only, while cross-platform GPS tracking software supports mixed iOS/Android families.

-- Parental controls: Features like geofencing, app activity checks, or safe-zone alerts are missing in Find My.
+- Parental controls: Geofencing, app-activity checks, and safe-zone alerts are all missing from Find My.

 - Refresh frequency: Find My can be slow or unreliable, while dedicated trackers often update in real time.